rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 });
 {{< /highlight >}}

 Still not as concise as using Octave or Matlab, but you can evaluate complex mathematical expression now.
 It helps you in other scenarios too.
-For instance, it helps you to extract a subset of a Matrix by range indices:
+For instance, it can be used to extract a subset of a Matrix by range indices:

 {{< highlight javascript >}}
 // Octave: